IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP1-NODE-STARTER/README.md

 	$ cf push
 	```

-10. Now that our app is deploying, let's check the logs to make sure everything is going smoothly.
+10. While our app is deploying, let's check the logs to make sure everything is going smoothly.
 We can do this in several ways:
 	* Navigate to the 'Logs' section in your app's dashboard in the Bluemix UI
 	* Get the logs using the CF CLI